Natico/fullcalendar-Jalaali/README.md

 Description
 ---------------
 This project is update of project Mr. Ehsan Danesh .
-He has worked on the project, on version 2.6 you can find his github in below link : https://github.com/ehsandanesh
+He has worked on the project, on version 2.6 you can find his github in this link : https://github.com/ehsandanesh